juanjoDiaz/serverless-middleware/README.md

 functions:
   myFunction:
-    handler:
+    custom:
+      middleware:
         - auth.authenticate
         - auth.authorize
         - then: myFunction.handler # `then:` is unnecessary here.
         - catch: utils.handlerError
         - # or both can be combined
           then: logger.log
           catch: utils.handlerLoggerError
 ```

 will result in an execution like: